 - Essential Minerals: the minerals you need most

 - Fitness: stay injury-free doing exercise you love

-And they’re planning to release 52 within the year.
+Of late, the SelfDecode COVID report has received particular interest.
+And the team is planning to release 52 more within the year.

 Each report is jampacked with information.
 Stuff you can apply today.
 For example, here’s one of my full reports:

 SelfDecode’s Personalized Genetics Blog